KeishaMarie/PierresTreats/README.md

 ## Description

 This is an MVC application that allows users to view Treats and Flavors for a bakery.
 Users are able to register and then log in to Create, Edit and Delete flavors or treats.
-If the user is not registers, they will only be able to view the Treats and Flavors without any modification abilities.
+If the user is not registered, they will only be able to view the Treats and Flavors without any modification abilities.

 ## Setup/Installation Requirements